swcarpentry/shell-novice/episodes/05-loop.md

 ## Nelle's Pipeline: Processing Files

-Nelle is now ready to process her data files.
+Nelle is now ready to process her data files using `goostats` --- a shell script written by her supervisor.
+This calculates some statistics from a protein sample file, and takes two arguments:

+1. an input file (containing the raw data)
+2. an output file (to store the calculated statistics)

 Since she's still learning how to use the shell, she decides to build up the required commands in stages.
-Her first step is to make sure that she can select the right files --- remember, these are ones whose names end in 'A' or 'B', rather than 'Z'.
+Her first step is to make sure that she can select the right input files --- remember, these are ones whose names end in 'A' or 'B', rather than 'Z'.
 Starting from her home directory, Nelle types:

 ~~~